What is manufactured spending and should I do it?

-The best advice I can give if you’re wanting to do this is start out small and figure out what techniques and methods work for you.
+The best advice I can give if you’re wanting to do this is start out small and figure out what methods work for you.

 Although we do not really do this anymore, we used one of the methods when we first started getting multiple credit cards because we had lots of minimum spend to meet.

-- At the time, we could load 1000$ a day or $5,000 per month, and then use the Bluebird bank account to pay any bill that you could pay with cash or debit, but that normally you would not be able to pay with a credit card.
+- At the time, we could load 1000$ a day or $5,000 per month.
+Then we could use the Bluebird bank account to pay any bill that you could pay with cash or debit, but that normally you would not be able to pay with a credit card.

 - These are things such as your car note, mortgage, rent, student loans, and many others.
 You could even withdraw cash from their ATMs (which are pretty much nonexistent these days)